 As noted, however, NPI argues that any obligation that it has to NXXI under in APA ¶ 1.3(a) is offset by its damages for a number of NXXI's asserted breaches of the APA; indeed, NPI asserts that NXXI owes it substantially more damages for NXXI's alleged breaches of the APA than NXXI's claim against NPI under APA ¶ 1.3(a).
 NPI bears the burden on both its affirmative case and its defense that NXXI breached the APA.
-Air Caledonie Int'l, 315 F. Supp.
+Air Caledonie Int'1, 315 F. Supp.
 2d at 1335; Ferry-Morse Seed Co. v.
 Hitchcock, 426 So.
 2d 958, 961 (Fla.
 1982).
-Before turning to whether NXXI in fact breached the APA, 55 though, it is worth considering whether NPI has established any damages arising from such claims.
+Before turning

-54 The interests of NPI and NXXI were aligned in many, and perhaps all, of their defenses to Walgreen's post-APA chargeback claims, which highlights both the importance of APA ¶ 10.4(b)'s requirement of a counsel's opinion that sorts through the conflict issue, as well as the difficulty of segregating any of NXXI's legal fees and expenses that could properly be charged to NPI under NXXI's theory (since the Court has found NXXI ultimately to be liable for only a small fraction of Walgreen's claimed post-APA chargebacks).
+&lt;sup>55 The interests of NPI and NXXI were aligned in many, and perhaps all, of their defenses to Walgreen's post-APA chargeback claims, which highlights both the importance of APA ¶ 10.4(b)'s requirement of a counsel's opinion that sorts through the conflict issue, as well as the difficulty of segregating any of NXXI's legal fees and expenses that could properly be charged to NPI under NXXI's theory (since the Court has found NXXI ultimately to be liable for only a small fraction of Walgreen's claimed post-APA chargebacks).